hamidgasmi/training.computerscience.cloud.aws/README.md

 - Projected attributes:
 	- Indexes can have either Keys only, All table's attributes or some attributes
 	- It allows to reduce the amount of data read when items are read from the index
-	- It can help to improve performance but...
+	- It can help to improve performance but
 	- It can cause a huge performance penalty if non-projected attributes are read from it (they're fetched from its table)
 - Local Secondary Index (LSI):
 	- It must be created at the same time as creating a table